secdevlowe/Resume/attaché.md

 *10155 Westmoor Drive, Building WMR3 Westminster CO., 80021-2568*

-Currently employed as a Threat Intelligence Analyst I, working as the Subject Matter Expert (SME) for the Data Loss Prevention (DLP) tool within the Data Protection Team.
-My primary responsibilities are structured around supporting the daily operations/administrative duties of the Data Loss Prevention solution: working directly with vendor of the DLP solution, resolving DLP related problem tickets created by employees, configuring policies/rules/reports, troubleshooting the DLP agents/servers, system administration of the DLP agents/servers, development of documentation/training for the DLP tool, creation of processes, analysis/triage/reporting of significant egress events, insider threat monitoring, and handling general up-keep of the DLP tool on both classified and unclassified systems/networks.
+Currently employed as a Intelligence Anst II, working as the Subject Matter Expert (SME) for the Data Loss Prevention (DLP) tool.
+I work within the Data Protection Team for the Enterprise Assurance department of the Space & Mission Systems Sector for BAE Systems Inc. My primary responsibilities are structured around supporting the daily operations/administrative duties of the Data Loss Prevention solution: working directly with vendor of the DLP solution, assisting end users/customers of the DLP solution,  resolving DLP related problem tickets, configuring policies/rules/reports/classifications, troubleshooting the DLP agents/servers, system administration of the DLP agents/servers, development of documentation/training for the DLP tool, creation of processes, analysis/triage/reporting of significant egress events, insider threat monitoring, and handling general up-keep of the DLP tool.
+These duties are preformed on both classified and unclassified systems & netwoks.
+Additionally I support the Security Investigations & Forensics Team (SIFT) with internal investigations of users/technical assests through the creation/use of built-in-house scripts/programs and through tools such as Microsoft Purview, CrowdStrike Falcon, and Splunk.

 - Developed software tools, automation solutions, analytical dashboards, functional workspaces, and frequently collaborated across various teams/departments (Cybersecurity Operations, Network, Solutions Desk, etc.) to create/complete projects related to all things infosec.
 - Supported DFIR efforts that assisted investigation efforts alongside the Threat Intelligence, Counter Intelligence, Insider Threat, Human Resources, Ethics, and Physical Security teams.
 - Provided feedback and recommendations on gaps, best practices, and controls that are appropriate to mitigate found vulnerabilities and threats – Windows Base-lining, Browser Extension Control, CVE-2022-35412, VMWare Horizon Hardening, PowerShell Security, etc.
 - Proposed and documented security improvements including malware analysis/reverse engineering lab environment and other related/relevant enterprise wide controls/tools to improve security posture and enterprise viability.
 - Monitored and protected the egress/movement of company data marked with Controlled Unclassified Information (CUI), For Official Use Only (FOUO), International Traffic in Arms Regulations (ITAR), Payment Card Information (PCI), Protected Health  Information (PHI), Personal Identifiable Information (PII), Proprietary/Not For Export, and other related data marking/classification categories.

+[comment]: # (On 2024-09-30 Job Title Changed to Intelligence Anst II from Threat Intelligence Analyst I due to the acquisition of Ball Aerospace via BAE Systems Inc.)

 [comment]: # (on 2024-02-16 BAE Systems Inc. offically closed on its acquisition of Ball Aerospace)